songlinxu/Tips/Arduino_Tips.md

 # Serial Communication Issue

 - Always check the exact output of serial: you could use Serial.print("\["); Serial.print(receivedCommand); Serial.print("\]\n").
 Then you will realize that the received value: receivedCommand is not a simple string.
-Instead, it is sth like "\nreceivedCommand\r\n" You need to remove the head and tail.
+Instead, it may be sth like "\nreceivedCommand\r\n".
+You need to remove the head and tail.
+The head "\n" comes from the enter action when you are sending the command in the serial portal.
 - Use Serial.println for multiple times may results in unexpected output